sterlingccode/replyrx-qvac/README.md

 # ReplyRx

-ReplyRx is a simple localhost app that uses QVAC local inference to analyze a pasted message and generate three reply styles: friendly, direct, and professional.
+sterlingccode ReplyRx is a simple localhost app that uses QVAC local inference to analyze a pasted message and generate three reply styles: friendly, direct, and professional.

 ## Built with
 - QVAC SDK 0.20.0